 However, the reality is that a lot of small businesses underestimate how powerful their printer can be as a tool in the workplace.
 For many, a printer is still perceived as a simple photocopier that spits out a print or copy – but things have changed in recent years, and the humble office printer has evolved.

-“The days of the “old photocopier” that could only print, scan and fax are long gone.
+“The days of the “old photocopier” that could only print, scan, and fax are long gone.
 These days the modern multifunction device (MFD) is like a business hub at the heart of running your small business,” Andrew says.

 “They can make your business more productive by streamlining workflows that give the business owner (and their staff) more time to work on more important things, like growing their business,” he says.
 “They can even help you save money and resources by automating document workflows that previously took staff countless hours to perform.”

-The biggest shift has been towards an integrated system, where the printer and software you use are more of a suite of additional tools, services or features that can be installed with your printer to turn complex processes into simple, streamlined workflows.
+The biggest shift has been towards an integrated system, where the printer and software you use are more of a suite of additional tools, services, or features that can be installed with your printer to turn complex processes into simple, streamlined workflows.

 Big businesses have been using systems like this for years – largely because of the fact that the cost of having a print solution put together, along with a behemoth-sized printer, was huge.
-These days, the cost of a print solution has come down by quite a large percentage, and the big players in the market have come up with tailored solutions specifically with small business in mind.
+These days, the cost of a print solution has come down by quite a large percentage, and the big players in the market have come up with tailored solutions specifically with small businesses in mind.

-That’s because SMB owners need their printing solution to address the pain points of their business work flows.
+That’s because SMB owners need their printing solution to address the pain points of their business workflows.
 Printing is no longer just about the devices, but an integrated software and hardware solution.

 Each business is different and the printing environment should reflect this.
-Some of the considerations should be: how many and which devices are needed, the ability to control printing from both a sustainability and fiscal responsibility perspective, document security, as well as the full cost scenario including installation, service and support.
+Some of the considerations should be: how many and which devices are needed, the ability to control printing from both a sustainability and fiscal responsibility perspective, document security, as well as the full cost scenario including installation, service, and support.

 As print solutions continue to evolve, so do the demands of small business owners – and one of the more frequent reasons the SMB owners give for wanting to make changes to the way they use print is environmental.
 The good news is that recent developments in this part of the industry have produced some truly startling results.

-“Our e-STUDIO 307LP is an ECO friendly printer that allows you to print and then erase the toner on the page,” says Andrew.
+“Our e-STUDIO 307LP is an ECO-friendly printer that allows you to print and then erase the toner on the page,” says Andrew.
 “This allows you to reuse the same piece of paper up to 5 times.
 The benefit of this is a reduction in paper consumption by up to 80%, and a reduction in your CO2 emissions by up to 50%.”